blaze/blaze/docs/source/typeinference.rst

     (a, b) -> c

-stands for a function of two arguments, the first of type ``a``, the second of type ``b`` and returning type ``c``.
+u for a function of two arguments, the first of type ``a``, the second of type ``b`` and returning type ``c``.

 Would be this in Python 3 signature notation::